 URL: https://<wazuh_server_ip> user: admin password: admin

-Upon the first access to Kibana, the browser shows a warning message stating that the certificate was not issued by a trusted authority.
-An exception can be added in the advanced options of the web browser or, for increased security, the
+On the first access to Kibana, the browser displays a warning message indicating that the certificate was not issued by a trusted authority.
+It is possible to add an exception in the browser’s advanced options or, for increased security, the file previously generated

-root-ca.pem file previously generated can be imported to the certificate manager of the browser.
-Alternatively, a certificate from a trusted authority can be configured.
+root-ca.pem file can be imported into the certificate manager of the browser.
+Alternatively, it is possible to configure a certificate from a trusted authority.